-Interstate 89 is a scenic highway serving the states of Vermont and New Hampshire.
-The freeway joins the capital cities of Montpelier and Concord as part of its northwestern route to Lake Champlain from southern New Hampshire.
-Continuing northward from Burlington, Interstate 89 transitions into Quebec Provincial Route 133, which leads north to Autoroute 35 for Montreal, Canada.
-Future construction will provide a seamless connection to Autoroute 35.
+Interstate 89 is a scenic highway serving the states of Vermont and New Hampshire in northern New England.
+The freeway joins the capital cities of Montpelier and Concord as part of its northwestern route from outside Concord to Lebanon, Burlington and Lake Champlain.
+Continuing northward from Swanton, Interstate 89 transitions into Quebec Route 133, which leads north to Autoroute 35 (A-35).

-In Vermont, Interstate 89 was built in stages through the 1960s.
-Specific opening dates for certain segments are as follows1:
+Within Vermont, Interstate 89 was built in stages through the 1960s:1

 Interstate 89 between White River Junction and Montpelier, Vermont – 1966 Vermont Official Highway Map.